Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: A Closer Look

 Upon closer inspection, we identified subtle translation errors in the questions, even though the MGSM test set was translated by humans.
 For instance, the English phrase ``One glass costs \$5, but \textit{every second} glass costs only 60\% of the price'' was translated into German as ``Ein Glas kostet 5 US-Dollar, aber \textit{jedes weitere} Glas kostet nur 60\% des Ausgangspreises," which effectively means ``One glass costs \$5, but \textit{each additional} glass costs only 60\% of the price.".
 Other examples are presented in Table~\ref{tab:german_examples}.
 Systematic examination revealed that a significant portion of incorrectly answered questions were due to these translation inaccuracies.

 We identified these cases by querying various models with each question.
 Whenever a majority of strong models failed to answer a translated question, we retranslated it using Gemini 2.5 Pro.
-We verified each translation through using Gemini ensuring that all relevant facts were preserved.
-We then prompted the LLMs with the newlt translated questions to check if it was now solvable.
+We double-checked that all relevant facts were preserved in the translations using Gemini as an autorater.
+We then prompted the LLMs with the newly translated questions to check if it was now solvable.
 If this verification failed, we repeated the process or we reformulated the original question if we considered the question to be ambiguous (Section~\ref{sec:wrong_and_ambiguous}).
 While this guarantees solvability, it does not account for instances where the model can infer the correct answer from context.

 For example, one original translation erroneously rendered ``Tuesday'' as ``Thursday'' (see last example in Table~\ref{tab:german_examples}), technically invalidating the question.
 However, most LLMs deduced the intended meaning and solved the question correctly.
 We only identified this error through manual inspection.